A Survey on Data Augmentation in Large Model Era: Data Post Processing

 Top-$K$ selection involves retaining the top-$K$ relevant and significant instances based on pre-defined criteria.
 In the final stage of constructing their training dataset, \citet{bonifacio2022inpars} selected the initial $K$ pairs based on log probability.
-Specifically, fine-tuning was limited to the top $K=10,000$ data pairs.
-Notably, fine-tuning across all 100,000 synthetic examples led to a 4\% decrease in MRR@10 for the MS MARCO dataset, compared to the approach of filtering the top $K$ pairs.
+Specifically, fine-tuning is limited to the top $K=10,000$ data pairs.
+Notably, fine-tuning across all 100,000 synthetic examples leads to a 4\% decrease in MRR@10 on the MS MARCO dataset, compared to the approach of filtering the top $K$ pairs.
 This finding underscores the importance of strategic data selection in model fine-tuning.
-To construct a training set, \citet{meng2022generating} generated more samples than needed and selected training data based on a scoring formula.
-For all tasks except CoLA, the top $K$ samples of each class will be selected.
-In contrast, for CoLA, the top $K$ samples are used as linguistically acceptable training samples, and the last $K$ samples are used as linguistically unacceptable sequences.
-Additionally, to achieve better fine-tuning stability and generalization, they applied two regularization techniques: label smoothing and temporal ensembling. \citet{vu2021strata} designed methods including overgeneration and filtering to improve the quantity and quality of training data for synthetic NLI.
-Specifically, a top-$K$ sampling technique (with $K=40$) is applied to generate 100 output samples per input, with duplicates removed.
-Subsequently, a BERT model, fine-tuned on the original-format MultiNLI (MNLI) dataset \citep{williams2017broad}, acts as an NLI classifier to filter synthetic training examples.
-The retention of a synthetic example depends on the NLI classifier producing the same label as supplied to the NLI data generator and exhibiting high confidence in its prediction.
+To construct a training set, \citet{meng2022generating} adopted a strategy of generating a surplus of samples and then selecting the training data based on a scoring formula.
+For all tasks within GLUE \citep{wang2018glue}, except for the Corpus of Linguistic Acceptability (CoLA), the top $K$ samples from each class were chosen.
+Specifically for CoLA, the top $K$ samples were designated as linguistically acceptable training instances, while the bottom $K$ samples were categorized as linguistically unacceptable sequences.
+Moreover, to enhance fine-tuning stability and foster generalization, \citet{meng2022generating} implemented two regularization techniques: label smoothing and temporal ensembling. \citet{vu2021strata} developed a suite of methods encompassing overgeneration and filtering to augment both the quantity and quality of training data for synthetic NLI.
+In particular, a top-$K$ sampling technique, with $K$ set to 40, is employed to produce 100 output samples for each input, ensuring the removal of duplicates.
+Following this, a BERT model, meticulously fine-tuned on the MultiNLI (MNLI) dataset \citep{williams2017broad} in its original format, serves as an NLI classifier to sift through the synthetic training examples.
+The inclusion of a synthetic example is contingent upon the NLI classifier assigning the same label as that provided to the NLI data generator and demonstrating substantial confidence in its prediction.